vijayrajpanchall/matic-docs/docs/supernets/get-started/what-are-supernets.md

 ## Unstoppable layer 3 networks

-Supernets are at the forefront of shaping the next generation of the web, where unstoppable networks hold the key to enabling secure, decentralized, and efficient applications to thrive.
-These networks must be resilient and secure, and scalable to support the growing demands of the decentralized ecosystem.
+Supernets are pioneering unstoppable networks for the internet, where decentralized and secure applications can thrive.

 <div align="center">
   <img src="/img/supernets/supernets-together.excalidraw.png" alt="bridge" width="90%" height="40%" />
 </div>

-The diagram above illustrates the interconnectivity of Supernets with the Polygon PoS network, which is ultimately secured and supported by the security properties of Ethereum.

-By harnessing the power of blockchain technology, Supernets offer a robust foundation for building unstoppable networks that can withstand adversarial conditions, resist censorship, and scale to accommodate the increasing demand for processing power, data storage, and transaction throughput.
+The diagram above demonstrates how Supernets are interconnected with the Polygon PoS network, which benefits from the security properties of Ethereum.
+By leveraging blockchain technology, Supernets provide a strong foundation for building decentralized and blockchain-based solutions that can withstand adversarial conditions, resist censorship, and scale to meet the increasing demand for processing power, data storage, and transaction throughput.

-### Reinforcing network resilience, security, and scalability

 Supernets employ a multi-faceted approach that leverages a combination of complementary scaling solutions to achieve maximum scalability.
 These solutions include layer-2 scaling techniques, parallelization, and, eventually, ZK technology.